GG-EZ415/Game-Glutton/README.md

 # Hop-ON-Board
-*Type of user
+-Type of user
-    *Board gamers of all levels and game reviewers *Some goals
+    -Board gamers of all levels and game reviewers -Some goals
-    *Find ratings and reviews of boardgames
+    -Find ratings and reviews of boardgames
-    *Find youtube tutorials and how too
+    -Find youtube tutorials and how too
-    *Reddit answers
+    -Reddit answers
-*Benefits
+-Benefits
-    *Helps people decide if they want to play a game *Helps people start a game with youtube videos *Helps people figure out issues while playing the game Project Description
+    -Helps people decide if they want to play a game -Helps people start a game with youtube videos -Helps people figure out issues while playing the game Project Description

 We are creating a page that can search the boardgamegeek website via their api to find rankings and other information about a game.